clas12brescia/LTCCefficiency/classes_description.md

 we have regrouped all the operations concerning them in the functions of this class.
 It creates 3 of them, and the last one that is the ratio of two of the previous ones.
 The function Fill depends on an index to fill the required histogram.
-`Draw()` collects all the printing isntructions in one.
+`Draw()` collects all the printing instructions in one.
 When use additional histograms apart for these 4, their creation etc appears explicitely in LTCCefficiency().
+The histograms are also saved in a ROOT file.
+For this function, it is necessary to define a `TFile` pointer (in this case `TFile* out`) in LTCCefficiency(), and give it as an input to the method `Draw(TFile*)`.

 ```c++
 class Histogram_Vector {